 Research for the 2019 World Watch List reporting period reveals devastating details about the persecution experienced by Christian women.
 In many places, women experience a “double persecution”—one for being a Christian and one for being a woman.
 This kind of persecution is difficult to assess or quantify because it is complex, violent and hidden.
 In many cultures where women are specifically targeted, it is difficult, if not impossible, to report accurate numbers.

 Far from being gender-blind, persecution exploits all the available vulnerabilities women have in their cultural or social context.
 This means they are oppressed through factors like: a lack of access to education and healthcare, forced divorce, travel bans, trafficking, widowhood, incarceration in a psychiatric unit, forced abortions or contraception, being denied access to work and lack of choice to marry a person of similar faith.
 The pressures faced by Christian women are twice as numerous as those experienced by Christian men.

 Even in the most restricted circumstances, gender-specific persecution is a key means of destroying the minority Christian community.
 For instance, the sexual assault of women in Nigeria by Boko Haram, and in Iraq by Islamic State, is typically acknowledged as rape, yet not perceived as a tool of religious persecution.
-While those assaults have not been confined to Christian populations, a study of both the demographics of victims and of their testimonies of the words used by their attackers leaves no doubt that at least one primary objective of an extremist group that is located primarily in Northern Nigeria and the Islamic State is to eradicate the Christian population by every means.
+While those assaults have not been confined to Christian populations, a study of both the demographics of victims and of their testimonies of the words used by their attackers leaves no doubt that at least one primary objective of Boko Haram and the Islamic State is to eradicate the Christian population by every means.

 Watch the 2019 World Watch List video: